jmurth1234/ClaudePlayer/README.md

 ## Overview

-Claude Player is an AI agent that allows Claude AI to play Game Boy games through the PyBoy emulator.
-It creates an intelligent gaming agent that can observe game frames, make decisions, track game state, and control the emulator through a button input system.
+Claude Player is an AI agent that lets Claude play Game Boy games through the PyBoy emulator.
+The agent observes game frames, makes strategic decisions, and controls the emulator through button inputs.

 I have been working on this project for a while, and have been meaning to clean it up and release it, and with the release of Claude 3.7 (especially given their semi official https://www.twitch.tv/claudeplayspokemon stream of a similar project), I thought it was a good time to do so.